 Why do almost relationships happen and why are they so alluring?

 - Almost relationships happen because they play on the fear of something that we’ve ALL experienced: abandonment.
-We convince ourselves that if we “take it slow” and remain “patient” (at the expense of our happiness and emotional well being), our Happily Ever After is bound to eventually happen.
+We convince ourselves that if we “take it slow” and remain “patient” (at the expense of our happiness and mental health), our Happily Ever After is bound to eventually happen.
 We also take out the sh*ttiest insurance policy on abandonment.
-We convince ourselves that since it’s not a full-blown thing, we won’t be THAT broken if it doesn’t actualize into a real relationship.
+We tell ourselves that since it’s not a full-blown thing, we won’t be THAT broken if it doesn’t actualize into a real relationship.

 - Even though almost relationships aren’t “official” relationships, they cater to those who struggle with boundaries, self-esteem, and self-love.
-The allure of the what-ifs, the unknown, the hot/cold, etc., provides a fertile ground for us to be triggered into making it emotionally official in our hearts (and for oxytocin to override logic).
+The allure of the what-ifs, the unknown, the hot/cold, etc., provides a perfect storm for us to be triggered into making it emotionally official in our hearts.

 This sets us up for something that my Mom brought up to me and it was so powerful, it forever changed me.
 This is something that I’ve struggled with my entire life…